Chefs Notes

 Flavoured Oils

-There’s only really two types of flavoured oil I can think of that we might use to make a stir-fry.
+There are really only two types of flavoured oil I can think of that we might use to make a stir-fry.
 Sesame oil and chili oil.
 Sesame oil is oil made from sesame seeds.
 It comes either toasted or not toasted and is pretty strong.
-Generally, if I’m using sesame oil in this application I use the not toasted stuff.
+Generally, if I'm using sesame oil in this application I use the not toasted stuff.
 I also usually use it along with canola rather than just on its own.

 Chili oil is just oil that has been flavoured with chili.
 Usually it is made of canola oil so it can be used the same way.